varigence/docs/bimlflex/reference-documentation/extension-points/Azure.md

 ## ADF Post Copy

-Configure logic that will be applied as the final step after the main activities in the targeted individual process pipeline.
+Configure bespoke logic that will be applied immediately after the Copy Activity that is part of the 'MainActivity' IfCondition container, for the targeted individual process Execute Pipeline.

 ### Parameters